 - Recovery was difficult and/or took a long time.

 Example: Mary’s wrist is shattered when her car is involved in an accident with a truck on the Las Vegas Beltway.
 Repairing her wrist requires several surgeries and almost a year of painful physical therapy.
 Even so, Mary never fully recovers her grip strength or range of motion and she is left with permanent scars.
 Because the injury is externally verifiable and the damage is permanent, then as long as Mary can prove that the truck driver was responsible (or mostly responsible) for the accident, she has a good case for recovering damages for her pain, suffering and other non-economic losses.

 In Nevada, medical malpractice is officially known as “professional negligence.”

-In a Nevada professional negligence case, non-economic damages such as pain and suffering are capped at $350,000, regardless of the number of plaintiffs, defendants or theories upon which liability may be based.2
+In a Nevada professional negligence case in 2024, non-economic damages such as pain and suffering are capped at $430,000, regardless of the number of plaintiffs, defendants or theories upon which liability may be based.2

 The cap was approved by Nevada voters as part of 2004’s “Keep Our Doctors in Nevada” ballot initiative (Question No. 3).
 The Nevada Supreme Court has held that this cap is constitutional.3